Client engagement terms of business

 (m) not alter, copy, duplicate or change client personal data without your written authority.

 8.13 You hereby explicitly acknowledge and consent that we may make use of cloud computing services to store Personal Information and other data relating to you.
 We will use commercially reasonable security technologies (such as encryption, password protection and firewall protection) to protect this Personal Information and other data from unauthorised disclosure.
 You, however, acknowledge and agree that it is impossible for us to guarantee the security of the Personal Information and other data with absolute certainty and that the use of cloud computing services may therefore entail certain risks.
-In addition to the provisions set out in Article 82 of the GDPR, we shall only be responsible, subject to any limitation of liability clause included in the body of the engagement letter, if it has finally judicially been determined that we did not take commercially reasonable measures to protect the Personal Information and other data from unauthorised disclosure.
+In addition to the provisions set out in Article 82 of the UK GDPR, we shall only be responsible, subject to any limitation of liability clause included in the body of the engagement letter, if it has finally judicially been determined that we did not take commercially reasonable measures to protect the Personal Information and other data from unauthorised disclosure.

 8.14 Without prejudice to the generality of clause 8.10, you will ensure that you have all necessary appropriate consents and notices in place to enable the lawful transfer of the client personal data to us.